-Signed at Vancouver , B.C. this 7 th day of October , 1997 Pamela Poi sson Susanne I Matheson MoveUP Ur nion Represen tative Labour Re elations Officer
+Signed at Vancouver , B.C. this 7th day of October, 1997

+Pamela Poisson MoveUP Union Representative Susanne Matheson Labour Relations Officer

 MEMORANDUM OF UNDERSTANDING # 44

 RE: RESPECTFUL WORKPLACES

 - 1. BC Hydro and MoveUP, (the "Parties") are committed to providing a workplace that maximizes each employee's contribution to the success of the corporation to the greatest extent possible.
 The purpose of this Memorandum is to promote respectful behaviour and to prevent disrespectful behaviour within BC Hydro's workplace wherever possible. - 2.
 Employees are responsible for conducting themselves within the spirit and intent of this Memorandum and for contributing to a workplace free of harassment and disrespectful behaviour. - 3.
 Managers will foster in their areas a working environment where harassment and other disrespectful behaviours as defined in this memorandum are not tolerated, and will take timely action whenever they have knowledge of these behaviours. - 4.
 BC Hydro is committed to providing tools and training to employees and managers to provide them with information, tools and processes for resolving issues that arise under this memorandum. - 5.
 Retaliation against an individual for making a complaint or participating in a resolution process under this Memorandum is prohibited.
 Such retaliation shall be considered a form of harassment and shall be dealt with through this Memorandum. - 6.
 The parties to this Memorandum agree to handle matters arising within it under the strictest confidentiality.